 A DOI name is a global unique identifier of a referent, which can be any digital, physical or abstract entity, including inventions, literary and artistic works, ideas, symbols, names, images, designs, etc. DOI names are, for example, widely used to identify academic publications.
 The DOI system is specified in [iso26324] and [doi-handbook], with the former offering regular formal snapshot of the latter.

-EXAMPLE 1: The DOI name "10.1000/182" refers to DOI Handbook, published by the DOI Foundation..
+EXAMPLE 1: The DOI name "10.5240/7481-838B-59CA-63D0-B9A8-E” refers to My Neighbor Totoro, a 1988 film directed by Hayao Miyazaki.

 A DOI name is persistent over time.
 This persistence is provided by the independence of the DOI name from the referent itself and its descriptive elements.
 These descriptive elements of a referent, including location and ownership, can change over time, and their current values are retrieved by resolving the DOI name.
 The set of elements retrieved by resolving a DOI name is called the DOI record.
 The DOI name resolution process uses the Handle System specified at [RFC3650], [RFC3651] and [RFC3652], as updated by [DOI-RP].